OpenZeppelin/openzeppelin-test-environment/README.md

 ## Compiling your contracts

-`test-environment` is not a contract compiler: for that, you'll want to use the [OpenZeppelin CLI](https://docs.openzeppelin.com/sdk/2.5/).
+`test-environment` is not a contract compiler.
+You can use the [OpenZeppelin CLI](https://docs.openzeppelin.com/sdk) to compile your Solidity files just as easily.

 ```bash
 npm install --save-dev @openzeppelin/cli